JoshuaS3/log-nest-monster/README.md

 ## Serialization Format

 By default the library serializes log tree information in a special format.
-Events and Statements each have their own open and close tags, but in practice the only bytes that are sensitive to position are the Statement data and metadata bytes.
-Really, the only bytes *needed* to produce any log format are `0x0` and the following statement description bytes; a parser/deserializer could ignore Event openers and closers and still produce a readable log.
+This can be overriden by any programmer that uses the library.

 ### Events
 Open event with `0x2` and close with `0x3`.
 Statements or more events can be written inbetween these tags.